In this guide we’ll take a look at the best cordless leaf blowers for the UK market.

 It has variable 80m/s airspeed with a trigger switch and lock so you don’t accidentally blast your pile of leaves back across the patio.
 All this power is provided by a lithium battery that’s easily recharged.

 Leaf blowing can be hard work so a lightweight machine is important.
 This Dewalt machine only weighs 1.3kgs and it’s designed to be manoeuvrable.

 It’s so light you can complete your jobs and get on with the weeding afterward.
 The lightweight aspect makes this a great choice for anyone with mobility issues or arthritic hands.

 A battery needs to be purchased separately, but if you have other Dewalt tools with slide pack batteries just use one of these and save yourself some cash.
 Interchangeable batteries are a sign of great brands.

 You don’t get a battery, but you do get a round nozzle, nozzle extension, and an air inflator/deflator attachment with a flexible end.
 This makes it a versatile tool that can take the place of a pump, broom, or rake.
 You can even use it to dry off your car on wash day.

-Say hello to an effortlessly tidy garden and happy bouncing kids with this lightweight leaf blower.
+Say hello to an effortlessly tidy garden with this lightweight leaf blower.